 Interfacing MPXV5100 pressure sensor to Atmega8

-The MPX5100 series piezoresistive transducer is a state-of-the-art monolithic silicon pressure sensor designed for a wide range of applications, but particularly it is convenient to interface to microcontroller or microprocessor with A/D inputs.
-This is thin-film metallization, and bipolar processing to provide an accurate, high level analog output signal that is proportional to the applied pressure.
+The MPX5100 series piezoresistive transducer is a state-of-the-art monolithic silicon pressure sensor designed for many applications.
+Still, particularly it is convenient to interface to a microcontroller or microprocessor with ADC inputs.
+This is thin-film metallization and bipolar processing to provide an accurate, high-level analogue output signal proportional to the applied pressure.
 More details can be found here MPXV5100

 This sensor measures differential pressure comparing to atmospheric so when there is no pressure applied it shows 0kPa;